 Visiting St. Petersburg and the surrounding area was fun!
-There are plenty of Airbnbs in the area to book your stay as well as hotels and beach rentals.
+There are plenty of Airbnbs and hotels in the area to book your stay as well as hotels and beach rentals.
 If I visit again, I would like to stay in Pass-a-Grille Beach or Tierra Verde.

 Looking for the perfect family-friendly vacation destination?
 Look no further than Orlando, Florida!
 This sunny city is packed with endless entertainment options for kids of all ages, from thrilling...